How the Group is Formed

 (g) The Group aims to provide Guidance on specific aspects of practice management for members including advising members how to protect their practices in the event of sudden illness and after death.
 Other guidance includes the supervision of offices and handling of complaints.
 The Group maintains close relations with some of the key staff in LeO and in the Professional Ethics arm of the SRA who have given the Group much support in its guidance work.

 (h) Recognising that sole practitioners might be in a vulnerable position in the market place in respect to the availability of Indemnity Insurance, the Executive set out to establish a special relationship with an insurance broker to ensure that insurance would be available for all sole practitioners to access if eligible.
-After interviewing a number of insurance brokers, the group maintain a close relationship with a group of individual insurance brokers Miller Insurance.
+After interviewing a number of insurance brokers, the group maintain a close relationship with Lockton insurance brokers.
 Our confidence in these brokers are such that we can ask them to advise on any members professional indemnity problems, whether they are able to place the insurance themselves or not.
-Miller Insurance now give the Group financial support that is independent of The Law Society.
+Lockton now give the Group financial support that is independent of The Law Society.

 (i) Discrimination against sole practitioners by some lenders continues to be a problem and members of the Executive committee have liaised with lenders over the recent period of lenders reduction in their conveyancing panel solicitors.
 The Group has co-operated with the Law Society in its setting up of CQS.